boredwookie/eventline/README.md

-# eventline
+# About
-Trying to drink from the firehose
+Project that tries to keep track of events and todos